 I work with faculty and students within the Linguistics department and across the Language Science Center (LSC) and the Neuroscience and Cognitive Science Program (NACS).
-We have a 32-channel Neuroscan EEG lab located in the department (which I co-direct with Colin Phillips), a 157-axial-gradiometer KIT MEG system located in a very magnetically quiet lab at the Maryland Neuroimaging Center on campus (which I co-direct with Jonathan Simons), and a 3T MRI scanner also located at the MNC.
-We have a shared lab meeting on Fridays at noon (1108 Marie Mount Hall; all welcome) in which all kinds of experimental work from the department is presented.
+We have a 32-channel Neuroscan EEG lab located in the department (which I co-direct with Colin Phillips), a 157-axial-gradiometer KIT MEG system located in a magnetically quiet lab at the Maryland Neuroimaging Center on campus (which I co-direct with Jonathan Simon), and a 3T MRI scanner also located at the MNC.
+If you are interested in getting involved in our research at the undergraduate or graduate level, just email me.